Nearly every week I hear from folks who aspire to author books. My answer to most of them is, “Well, get at it!”

-1. Writing a book will consume months if not years of your life, so before starting make sure you have something worthy to write about.
-To evaluate your book ideas I recommend Wilson Harrell’s “I’ll Be Damned Test.”
+1. Writing a book will consume months if not years of your life, so before starting make sure you have selected something worthy to write about.
+To evaluate your book ideas for market I recommend Wilson Harrell’s “I’ll Be Damned Test.”
 Write the back jacket copy, which is what sells your book online or in the bookstore; show it to as many people as possible who are not your close friends or relatives, and if 90% don’t say, “Well, I’ll be damned!” the idea is a dog and you should dump it.
 Great writing is not what initially sells books to publishers or customers – compelling topics do.
 Great writing, however, helps make your book a lasting success.

 2. Once you have a topic, don’t wait for an epiphany to start writing.
 Few if any writers gush riveting prose directly onto paper.
 Your first goal is to record the story as thoroughly as possible without regard to style, quality, or even necessarily grammar or spelling.
 What’s more, don’t worry about starting at the beginning, but rather write the parts that are clearest in your mind first; then go back and write the next easiest and clearest, and so on, until you have recorded the entire story.
 Once your story is all on paper you can have the pleasure of going back and polishing it into a work of art.
 But you’ll never be more than a wannabe without first spilling your thoughts onto paper, however rough or crude they may be.